 Ras Al Jinz Turtle Reserve

-Turtle nesting tours at Ras Al Jinz allow visitors to witness the spectacle in an intimate fashion without fear of interrupting the creatures themselves.
-The turtle sanctuary at Ras Al Jinz combines an interactive museum with research laboratories and a wide range of amenities for visitors to learn all about the wonders of these ancient creatures in a family-friendly environment.
+Turtle nesting tours allow visitors to witness the spectacle in an intimate fashion without fear of interrupting the creatures themselves.
+The turtle sanctuary combines an interactive museum with research laboratories and a wide range of amenities for visitors to learn all about the wonders of these ancient creatures in a family-friendly environment.

 Known as Oman’s cultural capital the Nizwa Fort is a must see with it’s massive Circular Cannon Tower.
 Walk through the traditional Nizwa Souq where you will find exquisite silver jewellery, intricately handmade Khanjars (daggers), copper, weaving and other handicrafts.

-Jebel Shamns Jebel Shams (Mountain of the Sun) is Oman’s highest mountain, and is best known for the view into the spectacularly deep Wadi Ghul lying alongside it.
-The straight-sided Wadi Ghul is known locally as the “Grand Canyon of Arabia” – the landscape fissures abruptly between the flat canyon rims, exposing vertical cliffs, some more than 1000 metres, providing incredible photo opportunities.
-Jebel Shams is home to around a dozen small villages, whose occupants earn a living from animal husbandry, farming and rug weaving.
-This area has some of the oldest Juniper trees in the world – some species are hundreds of years old with trunks 2-3 metres wide.
+Jebel Shams is Oman’s highest mountain, and is best known for the view into the spectacularly deep Wadi Ghul lying alongside it.
+The straight-sided Wadi Ghul is known locally as the “Grand Canyon of Arabia” – the landscape fissures abruptly between the flat canyon rims, exposing vertical cliffs, providing incredible photo opportunities.

 The best time to visit Oman is during the temperate months of October to March.
 Southern Oman sits apart from other Gulf countries in that it has a monsoon season which lasts June to September.